v1becheck/react-blogily/README.md

 - fake dark mode using filter: invert(100%)
 - Context API
 - A custom provider and hook
-- memoization using memo for Archive component (App-memo.js)
+- Memoization using memo for Archive component (App-memo.js)
+- Memoization using useMemo for archiveOptions values (App-memo.js)

 ## Deployed